Jotayk/jotayk.github.io/README.md

     title: "[your name]"
     name: "[your name]"
     ```
-3. Copy the text from from your Markdown-formatted resume into `index.md`.
+3. Copy the text from from your **Markdown-formatted** resume into `index.md`.
-    1. Andrew Etter praises the use of a lightweight markup language like Markdown for how compact it is, how readable it is in raw-form, and how easy it is to learn.
-Markdown makes it easy to write structured data, perfect for use on the web.
+    1. Andrew Etter praises the use of a lightweight markup language like Markdown for how **compact** it is, how **readable** it is in raw-form, and how **easy** it is to learn.
+Markdown makes it easy to write structured data, which is perfect for use on the web.

 ### 5. Commit and Push your Changes
 1. Use the terminal to add your changes to prepare for commit by running the following command in your git repository directory: `git add .`.